 - RSE Awareness Training should be provided to all teaching staff;

-- RSE programmes should be offered to parents and carers to alleviate any fears, and to assist them in supporting their children and young people in making informed choices; and
+- Programmes should be offered to parents and carers to alleviate any fears, and to assist them in supporting their children and young people in making informed choices; and

 - All lessons should be assessed and evaluated to ensure consistency, with young people playing a key role in this process.